 Whether you want to keep a pet pig or a commercial herd of pigs, you will first need to obtain a county parish holding (CPH) number, which identifies the land where the pigs will be kept.
-Details of how to apply for a CPH number are available on the GOV.UK website.
+Details of how to apply for a CPH number are available on the Welsh Government website.

 An occupier of a holding who begins to keep pigs on that holding, and any person who takes over the occupation of a holding where pigs are kept, must notify the Animal and Plant Health Agency (APHA) of their name and address, and the address of the holding.
 This must be done within one month.
-APHA should be contacted on 03000 200301 or customer.registration@apha.gov.uk.
-They will provide you with your herd mark at this stage, which is alphanumeric and is a quick and effective method for identifying premises from which pigs have moved.
+APHA should be contacted on 0300 303 8268 or apha.cymruwales@apha.gov.uk.
+They will provide you with your herd number at this stage.